tezjs/tezjs/docs/pages/getting-started.md

 ## New Project
-Oepn a terminal and use the following command to create a new starter project.
+Open a terminal and use the following command to create a new starter project.
 TezJs cli provides two templates `vue` and `tezjs with strapi` template.
 You can choose anyone of them.

 With NPM: